ds-jrg/xgnn-dl/README.md

 2. **Beam Search** refers to the function `beam_search` in `main.py`
 3. **Create Graph** refers to the function `get_graph_from_ce` in `create_random_ce`
 4. **Accuracy** refers to the function `get_accuracy_baheteroshapes` in `evaluation.py`

+#### Parameters to set in `main.py`
+Some parameters can be set, to just run parts of the code:

+`retrain_GNN_and_dataset`: IF the GNN should be retrained and the dataset should be re-created.
+Otherwise it is taken from previous runs from the hard drive.

+`run_beam_search`: If beam search should be run, using GNN maximization as scoring function

+`run_tests_ce`: If the CEs should be evaluated on manipulated scores

+`run_beam_search_fidelity`: If beam search maximizing fidelity should be run.

+Further parameters contain the setting:

+`number_of_ces` gives the bandwidth of beam search

+`number_of_graphs` gives the number of graphs which are created for one CE to evaluate the GNN ontop.

+`lambdaone` gives the regularization parameter for the length of the CE

+`aggr_fct` gives the aggregation function used to score the GNN on the graphs (mean and max implemented).

+`size_dataset` gives the size of the dataset; 10% of the size will be the number of motifs added to the dataset to create a HeteroBAShapes dataset.

+`num_top_results` gives the number of results, which should be visualized in the end.